Faculty frequently need to report two metrics related to articles for annual evaluation, promotion/tenure dossiers, and grant proposals:

 Note: You will need to consult multiple citation databases because no one resource includes all of your articles or counts all citations to them.
 Your choice of databases will be determined by your subject area because some databases have better coverage in certain disciplines than others, as noted below.

 Google Scholar.
 This free citation database is the most inclusive tool regarding types of publications and subject areas.
-The easiest way to gather all of the citations to your publications in Google Scholar is to create My Profile (see a librarian's profile) starting from the home page, which has the added benefit of making your publications easier for other researchers to find as it comes up first in a search for your name.
+The easiest way to gather all of the citations to your publications in Google Scholar is to create My Profile (see a professor's profile) starting from the home page, which has the added benefit of making your publications easier for other researchers to find as it comes up first in a search for your name.

 Web of Science.
 This subscription resource is considered the "gold standard" in citation databases and tracks citations from ~12,800 titles starting in 1995.
 The most thorough way to find the total citations for an article is to do a Cited Reference Search (see below), which additionally identifies incomplete/erroneous citations.